The CMMO Model

 CMMO® stands for Contribution Maturity Model for Organisations.
 It is part of the wider Contribution Shift framework and provides a practical way to describe how contribution matures over time.

-At lower levels, work depends heavily on personal effort, heroics, and individual reliability.
+At lower levels, work depends heavily on personal effort, heroics, escalation, and individual reliability.
 At higher levels, contribution becomes more shared, better supported by systems, more honest about problems, and more effective through the growth and capability of others.

 Why it matters